![]() |

 Mellotron used:

 Nebulosa were your typical prog one-off from the '70s, Swedish division this time, rather than the usual Italian.
 Nebulosa is a reasonable enough album, although the band seemed to have trouble deciding what exactly they wanted to play, making for a slightly disjointed end product.
-Even in Sweden, 1977 wasn't exactly the height of the progressive movement, either, so it's not especially surprising the band didn't get to record again.
-Much of the album's material is actually very good, with the near-seven minute Undergång being a highlight, although the white-boy funk of Nödrop and Mittpelarna really don't work in the context of the rest of the album.
+Even in Sweden, 1977 wasn't exactly the height of the progressive movement, so it's not especially surprising that the band didn't get to record again.
+Much of the album's material is perfectly good, near-seven-minute Undergång being a highlight, although the white-boy funk of Nödrop and Mittpelarna really don't work in the context of the rest of the album.

-Thomas Kascó's Mellotron doesn't rear its head until the choirs on track four, Digital, after which he can't seem to stop using it for the next few tracks, with particularly heavy use on Undergång, with an almost constant strings backdrop, plus flutes and choirs.
-Faint flutes on Verklighetsflykt are the only other use on the album, but with three 'Tron-heavy tracks, this is borderline 'worth it for the 'Tron' territory.
-A reasonably good album, which appears to be available in a limited edition with a 'hand-painted sleeve', which appears to be a splash of paint in various colours over the design you can see above, which isn't quite the same thing.
+Thomas Kascó's Mellotron doesn't rear its head until the choirs on track four, Digital, after which he can't seem to stop using it for the next few tracks, with particularly heavy use on Undergång, an almost constant strings backdrop, plus flutes and choirs.
+Faint flutes on Verklighetsflykt are the only other use on the album, but with three Mellotron-heavy tracks, this is borderline 'worth it for the Mellotron' territory.

 |